by Sue Kira, Naturopath & Nutritionist

 - Eggs, however small quantities of pasture raised organic eggs can be OK

-- However, if lentils are soaked, sprouted and not cooked they are less acidic
+- Legumes such as lentils and chickpeas that are soaked, sprouted and then well cooked are less acidic than straight cooked legumes

 - Pasta, rice, bread and packaged grain products